Zoids: Genesis (2005)

 Zoids: Genesis aired in 2005.
 At a certain point in time, there was a great quake on Planet Zi.
 An enormous crack ran through the planet, stretching as far as the seabeds to the high mountains.
 Volcanoes erupted with fire, and the sky was covered in darkness.
 Many cities were destroyed as they were swallowed in large areas, sinking underwater.
 This was known as "God's Fury."

 Before this large series of natural disasters, all civilizations were at their peak.
 All were destroyed by the disasters, and it was several thousand years before the inhabitants of Zi were able to re-establish themselves in any meaningful form.
 Survivors of the disasters gathered together and formed new civilizations; these groups searched for Zoids that are buried underground for human use.

 The story begins in a village whose most precious item, a giant blade, is worshipped as a holy symbol.
 Ruuji, a teenage boy, discovers an ancient Liger-type Zoid, the Murasame Liger, while on a deep water salvage operation.
 His village is suddenly attacked by skeletal "Bio-Zoids" intent on securing the powerful Generator located in the village.
 During the attack, Ruuji awakens Murasame Liger and fends off the Bio-Zoids, however the Generator on which the village depends becomes damaged in subsequent attacks.
 Seeking to repair it, Ruuji sets off on a journey to find a mechanic capable of fixing a generator.

 Wild (2018)

 Zoids Wild is the newest Zoids anime series.
 It began airing on July 7, 2018 on Mainichi Broadcasting System and Tokyo Broadcasting System.
 It is notable that characters are depicted riding on top of Zoids rather than within an enclosed cockpit as in previous Zoids media.

 UK Zoids comics

 In the 1980s, a Zoids tie-in strip was published in the Marvel UK title Secret Wars.
 On the back of this, it gained its own weekly title, Spider-Man and Zoids.
-This story has no continuity with any Japanese anime (which didn't exist at the time) and it was created to go along with the original UK (and subsequently Australian) release of model kits.
+This story has no continuity with any other, it was created to go along with the original UK (and subsequently Australian) release of model kits.
 The comic is notable for featuring early work by Grant Morrison, including the epic and apocalyptic Black Zoid storyline.